 The two storey station building, formerly on the eastbound platform, remains standing, in use as a house.
-A short part of the eastbound platform remains and a length of the westbound, in a small industrial estate.
+It is built from granite.
+A short part of the eastbound platform remains and also a length of the westbound, in a small industrial estate to the east.
 Opposite the station building, on the south side of the former line, stands a railway cottage.

 Originally the goods yard looped from the platforms to the east end of the station loop, the connection by the platforms being severed later.

 To the west was a loading bank on the south side of the line for the Innerleithen Food Depot Siding.